animal-tree/Another-Version/2-Opposing-views.md

 ## Nails

-In addition to losing all of my hair — head, eyebrows, and eyelashes — due to the Dupilumab cessation, my eczema temporarily spiked and I also lost my fingernails in functionality in later 2018, also unambiguously due to the Dupilumab cessation.
+In addition to losing all of my hair — head, eyebrows, and eyelashes — due to the Dupilumab cessation, my eczema temporarily spiked and I lost my fingernails in functionality in later 2018, also unambiguously due to the Dupilumab cessation.
 They regrew, healthily functional enough, after being purple, and bendy like putty, for a really long time, maybe into 2019.

 `Side effects included temporarily worsened eczema, and fingernails turning purple and bending like putty.`